jackuoks/Zetta_Analytics/README.md

 ## Getting Help

-If you need help with TeknoKilimo, you can:
+If you need help with Zetta Analytics, you can:

-- Check out the [documentation](https://github.com/jackuoks/TeknoKilimo/wiki) on our Wiki.
+- Check out the [documentation](https://github.com/jackuoks/Zetta-Analytics/wiki) on our Wiki.
-- Post your questions in the [Issues section](https://github.com/jackuoks/TeknoKilimo/issues) of the GitHub repository.
+- Post your questions in the [Issues section](https://github.com/jackuoks/Zetta-Analytics/issues) of the GitHub repository.
-- Contact our support team at support@zetta-analytics.tech.
+- Contact our support team at support@zettaanalytics.com.

 ## Contribution

-TeknoKilimo is maintained by Zetta Analytics and a team of dedicated contributors.
+Zetta Analytics is maintained by a team of dedicated contributors.
 We welcome contributions from the community.
 If you would like to contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix: